 - The highest-paying buyer is selected, server delivers the ad creative and the user sees it.

 What are the Downsides?

 Lacks transparency: When it comes to Google ad services, publishers often complain about the lack of transparency.
 This includes details related to bids, CPM, and other demand-side requirements.

 Targeting without cookie matching: Since the auction runs on server, there is little information that ad request carries from website to server.
 This restricts Open Bidding from clearly understanding the impressions and showing perfectly targeted ads.

 Tricky to understand: Using Google Ad Manager can seem complicated with all its features and functionalities.
 This includes setting line items, communication with demand, and generating necessary reports.
 This makes Google Ad Manager a black box for publishers managing content and ad operations at the same time.

 If you are new to Ad Manager, we recommend you learn about the tech first.
 Take help from experts and read necessary resources.
-If the setup still seems complicated, getting help from Google NPM partner (AdPushup) should help.
+If the setup still seems complicated, getting help from a Google Certified Publishing Partner (AdPushup) should help.